'My team never cheated': Brian Jean fires back at Jason Kenney over UCP vote | CBC News

 Former Wildrose leader takes issue with Kenney's claim all campaigns had voting stations

-Brian Jean is demanding Jason Kenney retract statements that every campaign in the 2017 United Conservative Party leadership race operated voting stations.
+Brian Jean is demanding that UCP Leader Jason Kenney retract statements that every campaign in the 2017 United Conservative Party leadership race operated voting stations.

-At an announcement in Chestermere Monday, Kenney told reporters that a leaked email from a former staffer explaining how to install VPN software to use a computer as a voting station was "nothing new."
+At an announcement in Chestermere on Monday, Kenney told reporters that a leaked email from a former staffer explaining how to install VPN software so a computer could become a voting station was "nothing new."

-Kenney told reporters the software allowed campaigns to set up a place for seniors without computers to cast their ballots.
+Kenney told reporters the software allowed campaigns to set up a place for seniors or other people without computers to cast their ballots.

 "That was a convenience that I think all campaigns offered to people who needed technical assistance," he said.

-Jean, who came second to Kenney in the October 2017 vote, fired back on Twitter.
+Hours later, Jean, who finished second behind Kenney in the October 2017 vote, fired back on Twitter.

 "To set the record straight: my team never cheated, used VPNs or voter kiosks during #ucpldr race," Jean said.